openzipkin/brave/brave-core/README.md

 share the same trace/span state.
 This state is maintained as a static singleton in this class.

-### Brave.getEndPointSubmitter ###
+### Brave.getEndpointSubmitter ###

-> public static EndPointSubmitter getEndPointSubmitter()
+> public static EndpointSubmitter getEndpointSubmitter()

 Each annotation that is being submitted (including cs, cr, sr, ss) has an endpoint (host, port, service name) assigned.
 For a given service/application instance the endpoint only needs to be set once and will be reused for all submitted annotations.

-The EndPoint should be set using the EndPointSubmitter before any annotation/span is created.
+The Endpoint should be set using the EndpointSubmitter before any annotation/span is created.

-In the brave-resteasy-spring module the EndPoint is set in `com.github.kristofa.brave.resteasy.BravePreProcessInterceptor` when receiving the first request.
+In the brave-resteasy-spring module the Endpoint is set in `com.github.kristofa.brave.resteasy.BravePreProcessInterceptor` when receiving the first request.